AnnieCannons/intro-to-programming-curriculum/daily-class-notes/daily-class-notes-07-11-2023.md

 ##### Action Items

 - Familiarize yourself with the [CSS Diner](https://css-diner.netlify.app/) game.
 You do _not_ have to play it, but we _will_ be playing it to solidify our selector skills.
+- Deploy an assignment solution of yours to GitHub Pages using [this guide]().
+The solution could be for either:
+  - Debugging HTML
+  - HTML In Class Exercises

 ##### Slides Covered